Internet regulation in Turkey

 Internet regulation in Turkey is primarily authorized under the Electronic Communications Law (ECL) and the Internet Act and carried out by the Information and Communication Technologies Authority (ICTA).

 In 2018, the Turkish parliament passed a law giving the national broadcast media regulator, the High Council for Broadcasting (RTÜK), authority to monitor and regulate internet services.
 The law requires online video and streaming services to apply for a license to broadcast to Turkish internet users.

-Turkey's internet, which has 42.3 million active users, holds a 'Not Free' ranking in Freedom House's index.
-Turkish government has constantly blocked websites like Facebook, Twitter, YouTube and Wikipedia.
+Turkey's internet, in 2018 which has 42.3 million active users, holds a 'Not Free' ranking in Freedom House's index.
+Turkish government has constantly blocked websites like Instagram, Discord, Twitter, YouTube and Wikipedia.
+Video games such as Roblox were banned.
 According to Twitter's transparency report, Turkey leads in social media censorship.

 Regulatory authorities

-Turkey considers itself a democratic country with a Prime Minister as the head of the government.
+Turkey considers itself a democratic country.
 Its political system is based on the separation of powers.
-Specifically, the executive branch consists of the Prime Minister and the Council of Ministers.

 Aside from the traditional structure, certain public institutions are formed to regulate and execute specific duties.
 These institutions are classified as “regulatory authorities (RA)” and some of them have a sector-specific focus; "regulatory and supervisory authorities are established in order to regulate and monitor different types of markets in accordance with the requirements of a functioning market economy."

 Some relevant regulatory authorities in Turkey are "the Competition Authority, the Energy Market Regulation Authority, the Banking Regulation and Supervision Authority, the Information and Communication Technologies Authority, and the Tobacco, Tobacco Products and Alcoholic Beverages Market Regulation Board."